li0nel/terraform-aws-cloudfront-image-compression/README.md

 Terraform module which lets you supercharge your website by automatically compressing your images on CloudFront, using Lambda@Edge

+Based on https://github.com/lovell/sharp for faster compression than ImageMagick

 These types of resources are supported:

 * [CloudFront Distribution](https://www.terraform.io/docs/providers/aws/r/cloudfront_distribution.html)